-- The R8GE unit is designed to operate from a 24 VAC Class Il control circuit.
-The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
+- The R6GD unit is designed to operate from a 24 VAC Class II control circuit.
+The control circuit wiring must comply with the current provisions of the NEC (ANSI/ NFPA 70) and with applicable local codes having jurisdiction.
 Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment. - The low voltage wires must be properly connected.
 Route 24V control wires through the sealing grommet near the power entrance.
-Recommended wire gauge and wire lengths for typical thermostat connections are listed in Table 5 (page 12). - Several thermostat options are available depending on the accessories installed with the unit.
-Select a thermostat that operates in conjunction with the installed accessories. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
+Recommended wire gauge and wire lengths for typical thermostat connections are listed in Table 5. - Several thermostat options are available depending on the accessories installed with the unit.
+Select a thermostat that operates in conjunction with the installed accessories. - Back-up fossil fuel heat capability is required with the Dual Fuel iHybrid[TM] heat pump packaged system.
+This system is capable of providing two stages of cooling, two stages of heating in heat pump mode, and an additional two stages of secondary gas heating. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.